wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/2-powerapps-building-blocks.md

 ![PowerApps Studio](../media/powerapps-studio2.png)

 ## PowerApps Mobile
 PowerApps Mobile for Windows, iOS, and Android devices provides an environment where you can find and use your apps.
-Instead of opening separate app stores to use all the apps that you've created and those that other people have shared with you, you can stay in PowerApps.
+You don't need to open separate app stores to use all the apps that you've created and that others have shared with you.
 When you use apps in PowerApps Mobile, you get the most out of your device's capabilities: camera controls, GPS location, and more.

 ![PowerApps Mobile](../media/powerapps-mobile.png)

 ## Admin center
 The PowerApps admin center is the centralized place for managing PowerApps for an organization.
-This is where you define different environments that house the apps and where you define data connections and other elements.
+On this site, you define different environments that house the apps and where you define data connections and other elements.
 The admin center is also where you manage permissions and data policies.

 ![PowerApps admin center](../media//powerapps-admin.png)